 I’m now remaining much calmer when my kids are fighting loudly with one another (a serious anxiety trigger for me); I’m not losing my patience as quickly or joining in their chaos like I used to; and I’m giving myself permission to step away when I need to (i.e. the car break) to take 15-minutes of calm and peace for myself.
 I believe the reason it’s working so well for me is because Jake’s words speak directly to me as a mother — he cuts right to the heart of things, assuring me that I’m a good mom and that I matter.

 Confession: I actually started crying while listening to the sessions on reducing mom guilt and increasing my confidence as a mom… they truly spoke to me, and I guess I really needed to hear that I am the mom my kids need (even when I don’t feel like it), I am enough, and I’m doing the very best I can.
 What parent doesn’t need to be reminded of these things from time to time?

-I hope they keep adding new sessions — there are quite a few already, but I can tell I’ll be moving through them swiftly, especially as parenting continues to become more and more challenging due to the ongoing Coronavirus pandemic.
+I hope they keep adding new sessions — there are quite a few already, but I can tell I’ll be moving through them swiftly.

 I know it can be hard to take time away from your kids to take care of yourself… but if you don’t, you’ll burn out.
 Plain and simple.
 MamaZen can be another tool in your personal self-care kit — something you can turn to when you need to recharge and find some peace.
 I, for one, am grateful that an app like this exists, and I really think it will help me stay more present with my kids, enjoy motherhood more and feel a greater sense of calm and confidence in my role as a mom.